 They work with multiple rescues and shelters including Dumas Rescue, Almost Home, and the KY River Regional shelter, among others, to support area efforts to save animals.

 For the first several weeks of COVID-19, they could only offer urgent and emergent care.
-As of early May, they are now able to do all types of appointments via curbside service only, but they are still limited on elective surgeries.
+However, by May 2020, they adapted their services to continue to offer all types of appointments via curbside service.
 They are encouraging all of their customers to purchase medications online and to practice strict social distancing while in their parking lot.

 The Mountain Association is proud to have provided affordable financing for Beaver Creek’s state-of-the-art facility.